surifirstpin/biplus_documentation/docs/Visualization.md

 ##  Y- Axis functionality

--**Axis type** refer to type of axis used in charts.
+- **Axis type** refer to type of axis used in charts.

--**Label field** select the field name for which you want to display the field values in Y-axis.
+- **Label field** select the field name for which you want to display the field values in Y-axis.

 - **Reference Line** allows you to refer specific range of values by applying colours and label to the same.